Constraints

 Unique node property constraints

 Unique node property constraints, or node property uniqueness constraints, ensure that property values are unique for all nodes with a specific label.
 For property uniqueness constraints on multiple properties, the combination of the property values is unique.
-Node property uniqueness constraints do not require all nodes to have a unique value for the properties listed (nodes without all properties are not subject to this rule).
+Node property uniqueness constraints do not require all nodes to have a unique value for the properties listed (nodes without all properties on which the constraint exists are not subject to this rule).

 Unique relationship property constraints

 Unique relationship property constraints, or relationship property uniqueness constraints, ensure that property values are unique for all relationships with a specific type.
 For property uniqueness constraints on multiple properties, the combination of the property values is unique.
-Relationship property uniqueness constraints do not require all relationships to have a unique value for the properties listed (relationships without all properties are not subject to this rule).
+Relationship property uniqueness constraints do not require all relationships to have a unique value for the properties listed (relationships without all properties on which the constraint exists are not subject to this rule).

 Node property existence constraints ensure that a property exists for all nodes with a specific label.
 Queries that try to create new nodes of the specified label, but without this property, will fail.
 The same is true for queries that try to remove the mandatory property.